-You can organise your own or join in with an existing litter pick in your area.
-Or you can become a Green Footprints Litter Picker, to occasionally pick litter in your area when you are out and about, then we would love to hear from you.
+You can organise your own, or join in with an existing litter pick in your area.
+There is also the option to become a Green Footprints Litter Picker, to occasionally pick litter in your area when you are out and about, then we would love to hear from you.

 Email firstname.lastname@example.org or call us on 01530 454545 to find out more, quoting 'Community Litter Pick' or 'Green Footprints Litter Picker'.

 Volunteer litter pickers in North West Leicestershire can now register and sign up to receive free litter picking equipment including hi-visibility vests, litter pickers and collection bags.

 You can register as a volunteer and receive equipment here or, you can contact your local parish or town council, visit our dedicated web page here.

 Litter pickers in North West Leicestershire are among the best in Leicestershire, and we appreciate all of the work of volunteers like you who help to keep the district clean and tidy.

 The number of litter pickers in the district has increased significantly in recent years, and we’re really proud of everyone who dedicates any of their time to collecting litter from communities.

 In 2021 we produced a guide for all litter pickers in the area, sharing our tips for keeping safe and ensuring you receive the most support for your efforts.
 If you’re new to litter picking in the area, or it has been a while since you’ve reviewed the guide, please do familiarise yourself with it to ensure you’re being as safe as possible while volunteering.
 Guidance for litter pickers 2021 (PDF Document, 2.12 Mb)

 We know there are grot spots across the district, please be assured that teams across the authority are working to reduce these.